pgardias/Instruct-TinyRecursiveModels/README.md

 ---

-For ARC or other original-task workflows, continue using the commands outlined in the preserved upstream README.
-This add-on focuses solely on the instruction-tuning path.
-Contributions welcome!
+For ARC or other original-task workflows, use the commands outlined in the preserved upstream README.